Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 3. New changes at home

-Any change in your child’s life—from his environment to his daily toddler routine—can affect how well he sleeps at night.
+Any change in your child’s life—from her environment to her daily routine—can affect how well she sleeps at night.

-He might be trying new food (cow’s milk to replace formula, for instance) that he can’t digest as easily.
+She might be trying new food (cow’s milk to replace formula, for instance) that she can’t digest as easily.
 You may have moved to a new home or introduced a new caregiver.
-He might be starting the transition from two naps to one, or he’s learned that you’re expecting another baby in several months.
+She might be starting the transition from two naps to one, or she’s learned that you’re expecting another baby in several months.

 What to do: Ask yourself what new changes have happened, from a new diet to a new caregiver.
-If it’s physical like introducing new food, see if you can isolate the culprit, or introduce new food one at a time moving forward.
-Check if your sleep schedule has changed and possibly thrown your child off.
+If it’s physical like introducing new food, see if you can isolate the culprit or introduce new food one at a time moving forward.
+Check if your sleep schedule has changed and possibly thrown her off.

-If it’s psychological, talk to him about these changes.
-It’s tempting to dismiss his emotions because he can’t respond coherently yet, but he can understand a lot more than you think.
+If it’s psychological, talk to her about these changes.
+It’s tempting to dismiss her emotions because she can’t respond coherently yet, but she can understand a lot more than you think.

 As I say in my book, No Cranky Naps: